 The Bride of Christ Revealed – Part 2 Identifying the Bridegroom

-When there are a lot of scriptures on a subject it seems it is easier for people to see what you are telling them.
-I think God was making a point and emphasizing it with bold and exclamation points that Jesus Christ was a man due to the number of scriptures that are recorded with this revelation.
-So let’s back up again and scripturally establish the deity of Jesus.
-There are not as many clear references in the Bible that declare the specific deity of Jesus Christ.
+When there are a lot of scriptures on a subject it seems it is easier for people to see what is taught to them.
+I believe that God was making a direct point of emphasis with an implied exclamation point that Jesus Christ was a human male due to the number of scriptures that are recorded with this revelation.
+So, let’s back up again and now scripturally establish the deity of Jesus.
+There are not as many clear references in the Bible that declare the specific deity of Jesus Christ as being human.
 Nevertheless, that doesn’t mean there aren’t any.
 Let’s start with one in Matthew the first chapter:

 Mat 1:23 Behold, a virgin shall be with child, and shall bring forth a son, and they shall call his name Emmanuel, which being interpreted is, God with us.

 This verse is of course speaking about Mary becoming pregnant with Jesus Christ.
-Here we have a very clear reference that he will be called “Emmanuel” which is a Hebrew name meaning “God with us”.
-This of course is very controversial in various religions of the world and many of them would certainly deny that God would do something so ridiculous.
-It is funny how God uses these foolish things to confound the wise.
-So we need at least one more good reference that Jesus was God and I think there is a good one in the first chapter of John.
+Here we have a very clear reference that he will be called by the name “Emmanuel” which is a Hebrew name meaning “God with us”.
+This of course is very controversial in various religions of the world and many of them would certainly deny that God would do something so ridiculous as becoming a part of His creation.
+It is funny how God uses these foolish things to confound the wise (1 Cor 1:27).
+So, we need at least one more good reference that Jesus was God, and I think there is a very good one in the first chapter of John.

 Joh 1:1 In the beginning was the Word, and the Word was with God, and the Word was God.